DigitalMitford/DM_documentation/sustainingDH_notes.md

 We just set up a Center for Open Science (osf.io) account to help centralize our various data streams for our project.
 This unifies all our work under a single ORCID!
 Digital Mitford on OSF: [https://osf.io/he34x/](https://osf.io/he34x/)

+## Module C2: File Formats and Metadata

+* **Level 1**: When Possible create files using a limited set of known open file format.
+Create and store descriptive metadat, such astitle, abstract, or keywords, or other info useful for discovery
+    *  Maintain 2 complete copies, stored separately
+* **Level 2**: Have publicly available documentation, user guides, or other materials that make your work legible to users
+    * Maintain 3 complete copies, with at least one copy in a different geographic location.
+    * Transfer all data from heterogeneous types of media to a central storage system.
+* **Level 3**: Have a publicly available access and use policy
+    * Routinely monitory your storage systems and media for obsolescence.
+* **Level 4**: Provide accesss to the parts of the project that have become obsolete or difficult to access via a native environment and/or emulation
+    * Have a comprehensive plan in place to keep files and metadata on currently accessible media or systems.

+What is your desired level?
+Why?
+At least level 3.
+Probably level 4.
+Because we need to curate the original codebook.mitford.pitt.edu for the project team to revisit its earliest decisions.
+We can't have less than level 3 b/c everyone on this large-scale project needs the same kinds of access.

+How high a priority is reaching your desire level?
+(Low / Medium / High) High. (maintain this level)

+What is your current level?
+Why?
+4 because we're a multi-headed dragon which makes us awesome!

+What resources and actions are required to reach (and maintain) your desired level?
+* Get more of our project leaders regularly working with GitHub.
+* New OSF repo centralizes data streams (like Google working documents and GitHub, etc) under a single ORCID.
+Get everyone involved access to this to find everything quickly.
+* Regularly revisit our standards.